Open Source Ruby Library to Generate PDF from HTML

 Load and Parse PDF Data via Ruby API

-The open source PDF library CombinePDF has included support for loading and parsing PDF files inside Ruby applications.
+The open source PDF library CombinePDF supports loading and parsing PDF files inside Ruby applications.
 As recommended, loading data from PDF files is easy.
 Developers can also parse PDF files from memory.
-It is very effective to load data from memory especially for data received via the internet or from a different library.
+It is effective to load data from memory especially for data received via the internet or from a different library.
 Same as parsing rendering can also be performed either to the memory or to a file.